JakubPradeniak/eshop-template/README.md

 # Vue e-shop template

-Vue challenge - coded in 5 hours without any prior knowledge of Vue and Cypress
+Vue challenge - coded in 3 to 5 hours (can't remember exact time span) without any prior knowledge of Vue and Cypress